BryanHarrisScripts/Afterglow-Echoes-of-Sentience/24 Blocks/24 Blocks - Blocks with AI.md

-# 24 Blocks with Artificial Intelligence: A Screenwriting Guide
+# 24 Blocks with AI: A Screenwriting Guide

 This guide is designed to bridge the gap between traditional screenwriting techniques and innovative artificial intelligence technology.
 It's a valuable resource for a diverse audience - from educators, film students, and professional screenwriters to anyone interested in the filmmaking process.
 Regardless of your technological know-how, prior experience with AI, or screenwriting prowess, this guide offers a fresh, dynamic method to hone your scripts.